mbot_xl320_lib Guide

 If you’re unsure which servo is which, you can identify each one by toggling the LED switch on and off.
 This will allow you to visually confirm which servo you are configuring.

-After successfully confirming your servo’s ID, we no longer need Dynamixel Wizard:
+After successfully confirming your servo’s ID, we no longer need Dynamixel Wizard.
+Disconnect the USB from the laptop and connect it to the Pi.

 3. Check the port name

-When plugged the USB into the Jetson and using VSCode’s remote, you can use the command line tool to check:
+When plugged the USB into the Pi and using VSCode’s remote, you can use the command line tool to check:

 [ 8263.926975] cdc_acm 1-9:1.0: ttyACM0: USB ACM device